 White tea is one of the less known types of the camelia sinensis – the same plant which produces black, green, oolong and pu-erh teas.
 But what makes white tea so incredibly relaxing?
 Thanks to the minimal processing, white tea contains the highest levels of L-theanine, which has a range of incredible health benefits, including improved mental focus, reduced stress and better sleep quality.

 Greek mountain tea

-The flavonoids in Greek mountain tea have been found to increase the levels of neurotransmitters serotonin, noradrenalin and dopamine, all of which result in stress-reducing and mood elevating benefits.
+The flavonoids in Greek mountain tea have been found to increase the levels of the neurotransmitters serotonin, noradrenaline and dopamine, all of which result in stress-reducing and mood-elevating benefits.